Glossary

 Outstanding Expenses Definition :

 Outstanding expenses refer to financial obligations that a business has incurred but has yet to pay by the end of an accounting period.
-These expenses represent liabilities on the company’s balance sheet and are typically recorded under current liabilities.
+The company’s balance sheet treats these expenses as liabilities.

 In simpler terms, outstanding expenses are costs that a business owes but has not yet settled.
 Common examples include unpaid salaries, rent, utility bills, and interest on loans.
-These expenses are recognized in accrual-based accounting, ensuring that financial statements accurately reflect a company’s financial position and obligations.
+Firms recognize these expenses in accrual-based accounting, ensuring that financial statements accurately reflect a company’s financial position and obligations.

 Table of Content :